SAP/luigi/docs/navigation-parameters-reference.md

 ## Global search

 The global search is an input field available in the top navigation bar.
-The search is available if the search provider object is configured in the `globalSearch:` section of the Luigi configuration file.
+The search is available if the Luigi configuration file contains on its root level a section called `globalSearch`.
+Within this section you can implement and configure a search provider object.

 ### searchProvider
 - **type**: Object